Replacing the Gerstley Borate in two recipes containing 50%+

 For making flow tester balls this slurry dewaters very slowly on a plaster bat.

 GB is a clay, capable of suspending and dry hardening a glaze at only 25% concentration.
 Yet this has double that plus adds kaolin which would further increase drying shrinkage!
-It is amazing that it was even possible to make a useable slurry out of this!
+It is amazing that it was even possible to make a usable slurry out of this!

 Pictures